-Many people prefer to call their plumber to handle frozen pipes, and that’s never a bad idea.
+Many people choose to call their plumber to handle frozen pipes, and that’s never a bad idea.
 But you can also thaw them out yourself with just a few items from your house.
 To help you resolve this annoying plumbing problem, here’s a step-by-step guide for thawing frozen pipes.

 Once the plumbing is drained of water, it’s time to start the thawing process.
-Gather a few things before you begin:
+Gather a couple of things before you begin:

 If there’s not a leak, however, you can open the main water line the rest of the way before getting to all the faucets.

 Sometimes thawing out frozen pipes is a little more difficult.
 Let’s go over some of the most likely complications and what you can do to work around them.

 How long should it take to drain a frozen pipe?

 30 to 45 minutes is a good rule of thumb, with more serious icing requiring more time.
 Don’t try to speed the process up with more heat as this may damage the plumbing and make the problem worse.

 What should I do if a pipe bursts or leaks?

 Without the proper tools and experience, it’s smarter to reach out to a trusted plumber in the U.S..
 Not only can they resolve things more quickly and effectively, but they’ll have a better chance of recognizing if other plumbing problems are nearby.